 - 14.1.
-All transactions made in a foreign currency on the Visa Card will be converted into Australian currency by Visa Worldwide, and calculated at a wholesale market rate selected by Visa from within a range of wholesale rates or the government mandated rate that is in effect one day prior to the Central Processing Date (that is, the date on which Visa processes the transaction). - 14.2.
-All transactions made in a foreign currency or with a merchant located overseas (even if in Australian currency) on the Visa Card are subject to a conversion fee.
-Please refer to the Fees and Charges and Transaction Limits brochure for the current conversion fee. - 14.3.
-Some overseas Merchants and electronic terminals charge a surcharge for making a transaction using your Visa card.
+All transactions made in a foreign currency on the Visa Card will be converted into Australian currency by Visa Worldwide and calculated at a wholesale market rate selected by Visa from within a range of wholesale rates or the government mandated rate that is in effect one day prior to the Central Processing Date (that is, the date on which Visa processes the transaction). - 14.2.
+All transactions made overseas in a foreign currency on the Visa Card are subject to a conversion fee Please refer to the Fees & Charges and Transaction Limits brochure for the current conversion fee. - 14.3.
+Some overseas merchants and electronic terminals charge a surcharge for making a transaction using your Visa card.
 Once you have confirmed that transaction you will not be able to dispute the surcharge.
 The surcharge may appear on your statement as part of the purchase price. - 14.4.
-Some overseas Merchants and electronic terminals allow the cardholder the option to convert the value of the Transaction into Australian dollars at the point of sale, also known as Dynamic Currency Conversion.
+Some overseas merchants and electronic terminals allow the cardholder the option to convert the value of the Transaction into Australian dollars at the point of sale also known as Dynamic Currency Conversion.
 Once you have confirmed the transaction you will not be able to dispute the exchange rate applied.